 Hotel Edelweiss is located in the quaint alpine town of Wengen, Switzerland.
 The hotel environment is so unusual that it blends the culture of hotel, B&B, and vacation rental.
 We drove there through the Alps after picking up a rental car in Geneva.

 Then it was up to our rooms.
-Traveling with my wife, Shelli, our son, his wife, and her father dictated the need of three rooms.
-All rooms were clean, comfortable, private bathrooms with shower and balconies with remarkable panoramic views.
+Traveling with my wife, Shelli, our son, his wife, and her father dictated the need for three rooms.
+All rooms were clean and comfortable, and private bathrooms with showers and balconies with remarkable panoramic views.

 Things to Do:

-For the array of destinations, activities, and experiences available in this breathtaking region of Switzerland, browse the following links.
-Top Things to Do in Jungfrau Region; TripAdvisor and Jungfrau Region; MySwitzerland.com.
-All will include some of the following: mountains, rivers, streams and waterfalls, flowers, glaciers, critters, friendly people, skiing, hiking, biking, cog trains, cable cars, gondolas, trams, paragliders, delicious foods, libations, sunsets, sunrises, breath-taking views, and lest I forget, location, location, location.
+For the array of destinations, activities, and experiences available in this breathtaking region of Switzerland, browse MySwitzerland.com.
+All will include some of the following: mountains, rivers, streams and waterfalls, flowers, glaciers, critters, friendly people, skiing, hiking, biking, cog trains, cable cars, gondolas, trams, paragliders, delicious foods, libations, sunsets, sunrises, breath-taking views, and lest I forget location, location, location.

 Our Day Trip:

-At Grindelwald Station board an historic cog train operated by the Wengernalp Railway which cogs its way up the vertical tracks on an expedition to the Jungfrau Pass Summit and majestic Kleine Scheidegg.
+At Grindelwald Station board a historic cog train operated by the Wengernalp Railway which cogs its way up the vertical tracks on an expedition to the Jungfrau Pass Summit and majestic Kleine Scheidegg.